 I am talking about that gulping, cutting twang that is normally the product of a Fender Telecaster and a Fender amp.
 The twang available in the TwinR is the all out best I have ever heard in or achieved with a plugin.
 To make it even better, turn again to the Sknote plugins for their UV Vibe, Carbon and P90 phaser.
 Within moments you can have a tone that feels like you should be on your 3rd set in a highway Honky Tonk in the 70s.

-The TwinR has some balls in there for when you want to make it angry.
-Crank up the gain for some great rock, indie, old school punk, southern rock and really anything requiring low to mid gain.
+The TwinR has some real grit in there for when you want to make it angry.
+Crank up the gain for some great rock, indie, old school punk, southern rock and really anything requiring low gain to even mid gain crunch.
 Add a tube screamer or distortion pedal for a little something extra but remember, it’s a Twin.
 I used a few different tube screamer pedals during the country extravaganza to create that driven twang you hear in Brad Paisley’s tone and it only made the experience better.
 It also worked extremely well for Rockabilly with the same Sknote Carbon delay!

 You can mess with various mics and a number of other tone shaping options but for all you impulse response lovers, the TwinR does not have a cabinet/speaker bypass at this time though it may be in the cards for later.
-After discussing it with Sknote, we fully understood the reasoning behind it and honestly, it sounds impeccable as is.
+I fully understand the reasoning behind the move and honestly, it sounds impeccable as is but

 UPS / DOWNS: